ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 ### Description
 The pipeline process will take scanned images that are digitized into CZI files and make them available in Neuroglancer.
 The process involves the following steps:
-1. The user enters the [animal](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/slideczitotif/)
-information into the database.
-The entire process depends on this initial step and will not proceed without this initial information.
-Throughout the process, the database is checked for information so it is vital for the correct information to be placed in these tables:
+1. The user enters the initial information into the database.
+The entire process depends on this initial step and will not proceed without this information.
+Throughout the process, the database is checked for variables so it is vital for the correct information to be placed in these tables:
     1. [animal](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/slideczitotif/)
     1. [scan_run](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/scanrun/)
     1. [histology](https://activebrainatlas.ucsd.edu/activebrainatlas/admin/brain/histology/)